-TFS revamps the entire pace of the game through the inclusion of new content and revamping the entire pace of combat to simulate a more immersing and adrenaline-soaked experience.
+TFS revamps the entire pace of the game and its combat aspects while introducing new content, ship classes and unit subclasses, updating the entire ship roster and tech tree in the process.
 Recurring themes are quasi-modern (circa 20th century) air and naval doctrines modified for three-dimensional movement complete with a proper unit classification system.
-Grand strategy plays a significant role, but the emphasis is placed on battlefield adaptability simulated by a large amount of available assets - some of which have similar roles but are only applicable under specific circumstances.
-Combined arms is the name of the game: there are no individual "super" powered units.
-Even the strongest ships will be taken down in short order if not managed correctly and utilized in conjunction with other assets.
+Grand strategy plays a significant role, but the emphasis is placed on battlefield adaptability simulated by a large amount of assets available to the player.
+TFS takes a combined arms approach - there are no individual "uber" units as found in most RTS games.
+Even the largest capital ships will fall prey to opposing forces in short order if not managed correctly and utilized in conjunction with other units.